PostHog/posthog.com/contents/blog/posthog-marketing.md

 - Acquire 20 new reviews on our G2 profile

-But these are top-level goals.
-We use PostHog to track them, but they're the output of dozens of others track.
+Of course, these are just top-level goals.
+We use PostHog to track them, but they're the output of dozens of others.
 To do so, we built dashboards... lots of dashboards.

 In fact, 'how we use PostHog for marketing' is really a story about all the dashboards we use.
 Let's start at the top.

 ## The Marketing Dashboard

 This is our top-level dashboard.
-It tracks our most important metrics, like 'new org signups', as well as other top-level ones (e.g. validated credit cards).
+It tracks our most important metrics, like 'new org signups', as well as other important top-level ones, such as 'validated credit cards'.
 It also features a handful of "circuit breaker" metrics.

 ### Core KPIs

-This dashboard has a row of two insights for each top-level metric.
+This dashboard is setup in a grid with two insights per KPI – that's key performance indicator if don't speak "marketing".
 One is the total number with 'compare to previous period' enabled; the second is the same metric as a weekly trend.
-This gives us an at-a-glance view of the top-level number, and context on how it's trending.
+This gives us an at-a-glance view of the top-level number, and context around peaks and troughs.

 ![marketing-dashboard](../images/blog/posthog-marketing/marketing-dashboard.png)